I’m Chris, a Penrith based, HCPC registered, Occupational Therapist with extensive experience of working in mental health services and education.

 I have a wealth of mental health experience working with children, teens, their teachers and families in primary and secondary school settings.

-This has included working with clients and collaborating with their caregivers online and in-person, within their own homes, schools or other relevant environments.
+This has included working with clients and collaborating with their caregivers online and in-person, schools (with their permission) or other relevant environments.

 I work with children, teens and adults who feel that their mental health is impacting various areas of their life such as routine, their role, school, the relationship with themselves or others and overall well-being.